 Dorset Arts Trust – [formerly Dorset Loves Arts]

 SHA also contributes to the wider collaboration of county based arts organisations – Dorset Loves Arts.

 SHA is contributing to and supporting the work of Turning Point South West (TPSW), part of the national Turning Point Network advocating for the visual arts.
 The overarching aim of TPSW is:

 To raise the level of critical dialogue and engagement across the region in order to support a dynamic and sustainable visual arts sector, especially within the current economic climate.

 Visit the Turning Point South West website: www.tpsw.squarespace.com

-The Sherborne House Trust and Sherborne House
+The Sherborne House Trust and The Friends of Sherborne House

 Sherborne House will be a dynamic new arts venue where people can enjoy the visual arts.
 It will be a meeting place, a place for art lovers and for art collectors and a unique focus for contemporary creativity and understanding responding to the stunning heritage.
 Sherborne House Trust is working with the building and restoration team at the House to realise this exciting ambition to make a regional centre for the visual arts in Dorset.
 The elegant spaces and sumptuous features of the building will be restored and preserved.
 Embedded in the heritage of the oldest part of the building will be the new state of the art gallery and access to a tranquil walled sculpture garden and courtyard.
-The project is an imaginative mix of private and public interests set to be available to everyone in autumn 2013.
+The project is an imaginative mix of private and public interests set to be available to everyone in Spring 2015.